pixelsdb/pixels/docs/INSTALL.md

 Login the instance as `ubuntu` user, and install the following components.

 > Installation steps marked with `*` are optional.
-> After finishing the installation of Pixels + Trino, you can optionally enable [Pixels Turbo](../pixels-turbo).

 ## Install JDK
 Install JDK 17.0 in the EC2 instance: